jbonofre/karaf/assemblies/apache-karaf-minimal/src/main/distribution/README.md

     under the License.
 -->

-# Apache Karaf - Standard Distribution
+# Apache Karaf - Minimal Distribution

 [Apache Karaf](https://karaf.apache.org) is a modulith runtime, supporting several frameworks and programming model (REST/API, web, spring boot, ...).
 It provides turnkey features that you can directly leverage without effort, packaged as mutable or immutable application.